KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-If you compile now and run your executable, you have an infinite loop and nothing will happen.
+#### Initiating the Graphics

+To compile and execute the program at this point would result only in an infinite loop.

-The last stage of this step one is to add the graphics side of the application, for that we will need two modules: `antara::gaming::sfml::graphic_system` and `antara::gaming::sfml::input::system` which have these following headers, respectively: `#include <antara/gaming/sfml/graphic.system.hpp>` and `#include <antara/gaming/sfml/input.system.hpp>`.
+Adding the graphics side of the application requires two modules: `antara::gaming::sfml::graphic_system` and `antara::gaming::sfml::input::system`.
+These have the following headers, respectively: `#include <antara/gaming/sfml/graphic.system.hpp>` and `#include <antara/gaming/sfml/input.system.hpp>`.

-Now in the body of the constructor of our class `flappy_bird_world` we will load the graphic system, then initialize the input system with the window from the graphic system.
+In the body of the constructor of the class `flappy_bird_world` load the graphic system and initialize the input system with the window from the graphic system.

 ```
 // Game entry point